Monistat 1 vs. Monistat 3 vs. Monistat 7

 - Insert one applicatorful into your vagina, preferably before going to bed for as many days as the label indicates.

 - Before starting the treatment make sure you get diagnosed by a healthcare professional.
-Having your vaginal swabs analysed is the best option.
+Having your vaginal swabs analyzed is the best option.

 - Avoid vaginal sexual intercourse while you’re following Monistat treatment.